 If you know anything about data recovery then you will have heard of EaseUS.
 A lot of IT professionals use this program and it is easy enough to use for non-technical users as well.
 You can use the EaseUS data recovery program on both Windows and Mac powered computers to try and recover your deleted files.

 Hard disk problems are pretty common and if you have a drive that is corrupted or will not mount then EaseUS can help you to access the data on the disk.
 You can even use the application to recover files and data from servers that have complex RAID configurations.
 There are free and paid versions of EaseUS.

 Although EaseUS is popular with professional and normal computer users there are some viable EaseUS alternatives available.
-I have been testing some of these alternatives and I am delighted to bring you the top 7 EaseUS data recovery alternatives in this article.
+I have been testing some of these alternatives and I am delighted to bring you the 8 best EaseUS data recovery alternatives in this article.

 I found Apower Recover to be a very powerful piece of software that will recover deleted files and data successfully and in a safe way.
 It is easy to use and there is a simple scan process that you can pause and stop whenever you want.
 This is helpful when you have found the file that you need and you don’t want to waste time scanning the entire disk.

 The interface with Apower Recover is easy to use and intuitive.
 You can use the application on both Windows and Mac powered computers and it will do a good job in finding your lost files pretty quickly.
 With the free trial version, it is only possible to recover up to 100 MB which is quite a bit less than other free recovery applications offer.